Codecademy/docs/content/java/concepts/collections/collections.md

 ---
-Title: 'Collections'
+Title: "Collections"
-Description: 'The Collections class provides static methods that operate on or return Collection objects.'
+Description: "The Collections class provides static methods that operate on or return Collection objects."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Methods'
+  - "Methods"
-  - 'Collections'
+  - "Collections"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Collections`** class provides static methods that operate on or return [`Collection`](https://www.codecademy.com/resources/docs/java/collection) objects.
 It is part of the `java.util` package.